 In spite of widespread cloud adoption and user mobility, security teams have continued to rely on 30-year-old network-centric technologies.
 But those technologies have no ability to deliver zero trust.
 How could they?
 They were developed 20 years before zero trust had even become a concept.

 Why zero trust has been virtually impossible:

 The emergence of modern security solutions—those built around the understanding that cloud adoption and mobility have created a perimeter-less world—has led to a renewed focus on zero trust security.
-Gartner calls these solutions software-defined perimeter (SDP) services.
+They're known as software-defined perimeter (SDP) solutions, and identified by Gartner as zero trust network access (ZTNA) services.

-Now that zero trust is finally achievable, it can take many forms.
-The IT champions at National Oilwell Varco (NOV), one of the world’s largest oil and gas industry manufacturers, are using it to not only boost security for 7,500 internal apps, but also to accelerate M&A activities and enable secure cloud migration.
+Now that zero trust is finally achievable through SDP and ZTNA, it can take many forms.
+The IT champions at National Oilwell Varco (NOV), one of the world’s largest oil and gas industry manufacturers, are using it to not only boost security for 7,500 internal apps but also to accelerate M&A activities and enable secure cloud migration.
 Perdue Farms, the world’s number one producer of organic chicken, uses zero trust security to enable its remote workers to access SAP seamlessly and securely from their Chromebook devices.
-MAN Energy Solutions, a subsidiary of VW Group and producer of large-bore diesel engines at sea, uses zero trust security to secure access to the 7,000 internal apps on cargo ships floating off the sea of Copenhagen.
+MAN Energy Solutions, a subsidiary of VW Group and producer of large-bore diesel engines at sea, uses zero trust security to enable secure access to the 7,000 internal apps on cargo ships floating off the sea of Copenhagen.
 TriMedX, a leading healthcare technology provider, has embraced zero trust security as a way to retire its remote access VPNs.